pablo-chacon/the-substrate/CURRENCY.md

 On a different chain, an XMR payment was converted to ETH to fund that settlement.
 On a third chain, the carrier received BTC.
 Three chains, one physical event, three temporally decoupled records with no shared identifier.

-This is a single routine transaction a Substrate protocol.
+This is a single routine transaction of any Substrate protocol.

 ---